noir-lang/noir/docs/docs/aztec/protocol/public-functions-vm-architectures.md

 i.e. the overall number of Prover multi-exponentiations has grown from $8n$ to $40n$

-TLDR: a VM simulator circuit of an ACIR++ program is approx. 6 times more expensive to prove than a proof of a natively-compiled ACIR++ circuit.
+TLDR: a VM simulator circuit of an ACIR program is approx. 6 times more expensive to prove than a proof of a natively-compiled ACIR circuit.

 We can afford to pay this for public functions, but this is far too great an overhead for locally-generated private function proofs.